cphartman/super-awakening/docs/super-awakening/README.md

 The romhack takes advantage of this functionality by configuring a single IRL controller to use buttons for both `Super Game Boy` controllers inputs.
 This double the number of inputs available for the game to use.
 Custom functionality is implemented for each of the additional inputs.

-`Link's Awakening DX` was `Super Game Boy` enhanced to show a custom border.
-However the game will not appear in the `Game Boy Color` pallets, but instead the game is limited to a 4 color `Game Boy` pallet.
-There is no other native `Super Game Boy` functionality in the original game.

 ## Setup

 * This romhack must be played using a `Super Game Boy`